Qiskit/qiskit-metapackage/docs/ignis/randomized_benchmarking.rst

 Randomized Benchmarking
 ==========================

 Randomized benchmarking (RB) is a well-known technique to measure average gate performance by running sequences of random Clifford gates that should return the qubits to the initial state.
 Ignis has tools to generate one- and two-qubit Clifford gate sequences simultaneously.

-To use Qiskit Ignis randomized benchmarking (RB) module, import it with
+To use the Qiskit Ignis randomized benchmarking (RB) module, import it with

 .. code:: python